 Self-Assessments (SAs) and Peer-Assessments (PAs) are helpful tools to improve one's negotiating skills.
-After each exercise you are required to post onto D2L: (1) a SelfAssessment (that only I can view) written right onto the drop box itself at the same place you write in your score and attach your scoresheet (if there is one for that exercise) on Wednesday by 5:00 pm; and (2) a separate Peer Assessment (PA) (that all may view) posted on the FORUM discussion for that week.
-The PA may be posted anytime Wednesday (up until midnight) for full credit.
+On weeks that you have an exercise, on Wednesday by 5 pm, you are required to write or paste the following right onto D2L: (1) a Self-Assessment (that only I can view) in Assignments (and if there is a scoresheet that should be attached too); and (2) a separate Peer Assessment (PA) (that all may view) in Discussions.
 A late SA or PA will get half credit.
 One not posted in the correct place or manner will likewise be reduced by half.

 a.
-Self-Assessments (SA) (9 Total= 1 after each of the 4 ungraded and 5 graded exercises; each worth .5 points).
-Again, TYPE each SA right ONTO the DROPBOX for the exercise (those not typed onto the drop box will be -.25 points).
-Number and type out the following: 1) your name, 2) your side, 3) your results, 4) the total points (if there is a scoresheet) for the exercise); 5) who you negotiated with; 6) how you prepared for the negotiation; 7) what your specific goals were for each item to be negotiated; 8) what your bottom line/ or walk-away point was for each item; what you did well; and 10) what you could improve upon.
+Self-Assessments (SA) (9 Total= 1 after each of the 4 ungraded and 5 graded exercises; each worth .5 points.
+Label and answer 10 questions: 1) your name, 2) your side, 3) your results, 4) the total points (if there is a scoresheet) for the exercise); 5) who you negotiated with; 6) how you prepared for the negotiation; 7) what your specific goals were for each item to be negotiated; 8) what your bottom line/ or walk-away point was for each item; what you did well; and 10) what you could improve upon.

 Self-Assessment Example: "Ex.
 A. 1) Val Behan, 2) defendant's rep., 3) my client agreed to x, y and z in the negotiation; 4) total points 250; 5) partner John Doe.
 6) How I prepared for the negotiation: I looked up comparable settlements for this type of injury and researched the law on comparative fault in the jurisdiction.
 7) My goal for the settlement amount was for the defendant (my client) to pay no more than \$300,000 and I also wanted the plaintiff to sign a non-disclosure agreement.
 8) My client's absolute bottom line/ walk-away point was for him to pay \$400,000 with a non-disclosure agreement.
 9).
 What I did well-- Near the start of negotiations, I used bracketing successfully; in other words, I was also able to give a counteroffer that placed my goal exactly in the middle of their initial offer and mine.
 They asked for \$500 K, my goal was \$300 K, so I started off offering \$100 K (and I had figures to back up that amount).
 10).
-Things I could improve-a couple of times I think I made two concessions in a row, and I was nervous and didn't hold my ground on X; next time I'll plan out my concessions ahead of time, and ...."
+Things I could improve-a couple of times I think I made two concessions in a row, and I was nervous and didn't hold my ground on X; next time I'll plan out my concessions ahead of time, and"

 b.
-Peer Assessments (PAs) are brief entries you should post onto our class D2L forum page critiquing the person you negotiated with.
-(9 Total= 1 after each of the 4 ungraded and 5 graded exercises; each worth .5 points).
-A discussion will be labeled after each exercise (e.g., Peer Assessments for Practice Exercise #1).
-Identify: (a) your name/side and (b) the name of your opponent/her side.
+Peer Assessments (PA) (9 Total= 1 after each of the 4 ungraded and 5 graded exercises; each worth .5 points).
+A Discussion will be labeled after each exercise (e.g., Peer Assessment for Practice Exercise #1) where you should identify: (a) your name/side and (b) the name of your opponent/her side.
 Then list: (1) what your opponent did well during the negotiation (at least one thing); and (2) give some suggestions for improvement (at least 1 mistake they made/ something to improve).

 Note: Many of us are uncomfortable giving criticism (even constructive criticism) to others, but this is very important!
 You're the only one who has seen the negotiation and are in the unique position of helping your opponent improve.
-So, if you write something like, "nothing can be improved -it was great" you will get a .25-point reduction.
-Late submissions are also -.25.
+So, if you write "nothing can be improved -it was great (or something like that) you'll get a .25 point reduction.